andytriboletti/openspace-swift/README.md

 ![Open Space](https://i.imgur.com/8ERjHc9.png)

 # TODO
-• Allow ship name, color, and design selection.
+• Fix display of ship name

 • Save last location of your ship in User Defaults so if you leave the game and come back you don't keep starting near Earth.